 In a fairly frequent variation of this, the word itself is variable and the character themself has the ability to imbue it with power.
 Put enough will and maybe some Applied Phlebotinum behind carefully chosen words and you can potentially deliver spiritual hurting as well as physical.
 In some visual media this is sometimes displayed with a Sight Gag of the written word impacting the character.

-A subtrope of Language of Magic.
+A subtrope of Language Of Magic.
 Compare to I Know Your True Name (which was split from this).
 Contrast and compare Magical Incantation.
 Compare to Brown Note, which includes sounds, images and larger written works that have powerful negative effects on the audience.
 Contrast Make Me Wanna Shout, where it's the act of speaking that causes the damage, and the words shouted are secondary if they're even intelligible.
 See also Ritual Magic.
 Harsh Word Impact is a metafictional version.
 Also compare Speak of the Devil and The Scottish Trope.
 If the words themselves have no inherent power, but a character is still harmed by them, that's Verbal Weakness.
 Works using this trope will often discuss The Power of Language.

 - In the 12th Dragon Ball Z movie Fusion Reborn, Pikkon finds out that the hold that Janemba, the reality-warping Big Bad, has over the afterlife is weakened by harsh words.
 So after he releases Enma Daiou, he joins Goku and Vegeta in the battle, and holds Janemba off by cursing at him, breaking apart his face, then firing ki blasts at him.

-- In the 4th part of JoJo's Bizarre Adventure, the character Koichi gets various forms of this as his stand power.
+- In the 4th part, the character Koichi gets various forms of this as his stand power.
 What happens is that if his stand hits another person words get written on him or her which start to call out whatever the word is in an increasing volume.
 Next is when he makes a word and throws it onto something if someone touches the word the effect will take place.
 (Touching the word Whooosh blows someone away, touching Burn cause someone to catch on fire, and touching Bounce will cause someone to bounce off of whatever the word is one regardless of how sharp the object is normally without harm.